 At the time of European contact, a group of Native Americans whom ethnographers refer to as the Ohlone, incorrectly named Costanoan by the Spanish, occupied the San Francisco Bay Area.
 A descendant group of the Ohlone, the Amah Mutsun, have retained an affiliation with the southern Santa Clara Valley up to the present time.
-The Ohlone are a linguistically defined group composed of over 40 small tribes that spoke eight different but related languages.
+The Ohlone are a linguistically defined group composed of several autonomous tribelets that spoke eight different but related languages.
 Ohlone territory extended along the coast from the Golden Gate in the north to just below Carmel to the south, and as far as 60 miles inland (Levy 1978).

-Native people in this area managed and utilized a wide range of natural biological resources to meet their subsistence needs.
+The Ohlone were hunter-gatherers and relied heavily on acorns and seafood.
 They also exploited a wide range of other foods and used tule balsas for watercraft, and bow and arrow, cordage, bone tools, and twined basketry to procure and process their foodstuffs (Levy 1978).